• Skip to primary navigation

 1. If you use baby potatoes, you do not have to cut them into cubes.
 If you use larger potatoes, cube them up so they will cook thoroughly.

-3. Remove the lid and add your potatoes and carrots to the liquid and stir well.
+3. Remove the lid, add your potatoes and carrots to the liquid, and stir well.

 4. Replace the lid and lock in place, set the vent to sealing.

-6. If you chose the slow cook function to cook your Instant Pot tri-tip roast recipe, then you can add the potatoes and carrots half way through cooking.
-There is no pressure build up on this setting so it’s easy to remove the lid just be careful of steam.
+6. If you choose the slow cook function to cook your Instant Pot tri-tip roast recipe, then you can add the potatoes and carrots halfway through cooking.
+There is no pressure built up on this setting, so removing the lid is easy; just be careful of the steam.

 roast and potatoes with carrots on white plate sitting on red and white checkered table cloth for Instant pot tri-tip roast recipe